adiman1/yellowcab-data-orchestrator/readme.md

 They are available on **NYC OpenData Website**.
 Sample: [2022 Yellow Taxi Trip Data](https://data.cityofnewyork.us/Transportation/2022-Yellow-Taxi-Trip-Data/qp3b-zxtp/about_data)

 ---

-## 📊 Pipeline Architecture

-- Ingest raw CSV taxi trip data into a Landing Zone S3 Bucket.
-- Validate files added in bucket and track processing status (for idempotency) using PostgreSQL.
-- Process and aggregate data added files on EMR using Spark.
-- Store cleaned/aggregated data back in a Transformed S3 Bucket.
-- Crawl the transformed bucket and Make processed data queryable via AWS Glue and Athena.
-- Orchestrate all workflows, dependencies, and monitoring via Airflow.

----

 ## 🗂️ Project Structure

 ```
 airflow-orc/
 │
 ├── dags/                        # Airflow DAGs (E2E workflows)